Back, Neck & Spinal Cord Injuries

 When it comes to back pain, there are generally two kinds: Spondylolithesis and cervical radiculopathy.
 The first is related to damage or fractures to the vertebrae, usually at the base of the spine.
 The second is characterized by damage to nerve function resulting in pain, weakness or loss of sensation that radiates from the back to other areas of the body.
 Sprains and strains are also a common problem following an accident.

-If you have suffered a neck, back or spinal cord injury in an accident in Boston, please contact the experienced legal professionals at The Law Offices of Jeffrey S. Glassman to learn more about how we can help.
+If you have suffered a neck, back or spinal cord injury in an accident in Boston, please contact the experienced legal professionals at Jeffrey Glassman Injury Lawyers to learn more about how we can help.